RTEMS/rtems-docs/c-user/glossary.rst

 :dfn:`target`
     The system on which the application will ultimately execute.

+.. _task:

 :dfn:`task`
     A logically complete thread of execution.
 It consists normally of a set of registers and a stack.
+The scheduler assigns processors to a subset of the ready tasks.
 The terms :dfn:`task` and :dfn:`thread` are synonym in RTEMS.
-The scheduler assigns processors to a subset of the ready tasks.
+    The term :dfn:`task` is used throughout the Classic API, however, internally in the operating system implementation and the POSIX API the term :dfn:`thread` is used.

 :dfn:`Task Control Block`
     A data structure associated with each task used by RTEMS to manage that